-Use this brief test to help you determine if you may need to see a mental health professional for diagnosis and treatment of mania or bipolar disorder, or for tracking your mania on a regular basis.
+You can use our brief test to help you determine if you may need to see a mental health professional for diagnosis and treatment of mania or bipolar disorder, or for tracking your manic episodes on a regular basis.

-Only a mental health professional or psychiatrist can diagnose mania in a person; this screening test is just meant to help you determine whether you might benefit from seeing such a professional for further help.
+Only a mental health professional or psychiatrist can diagnose mania — this screening test is meant to help you figure out if you might benefit from seeing such a professional for further help.